Resourceful-Bat/How-to-make-WOH-Mod/README.md

 *  C:\Users\ADMIN\AppData\Local\wohgame  ( In place of ADMIN should be your username.)
 *  Now that you are in the "wohgame" folder, create a new folder called "custom".
 This will house all of the mods you are going to make.
 ![Parameters](/Step.png)
+* If you want to be neat, I would separate your mods into different folders.
+This way you do not get confused when working on multiple mods.

 # And You're Done!